syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/create-samples.md

 ## Project Configuration

-1. You can configure the project with following details.
+1. You can configure the project with the following details.

     **VS Version**: Choose the Visual Studio version and Framework.